FabrizioG202/readers/README.md

 - **Incremental Parsing**: Extend buffers until specific conditions are met.
 - **Flexible Data Handling**: Supports both synchronous and asynchronous data sources, with a single API.

+## Installation

+This package is not available on pub.dev.
+Add it as a git dependency in your `pubspec.yaml`.
+See the [Dart documentation](https://dart.dev/tools/pub/dependencies#git-packages) for more details.

+## Limitations

+The peculiar workings of the package mean as it very easy to accidentally create endless loops.
+I am working on ways to make this harder to do, but for now, ensure your conditions for growing buffers and ending parsings are well-defined and will eventually be met.

+## See It in Action

+Check out the [biodart project](https://github.com/FabrizioG202/biodart) and especially the [`hic` module](https://github.com/FabrizioG202/biodart/tree/main/hic), where the package is heavily used to efficiently parse data incrementally.

 ## Basic Framework Overview:

 The following are the main abstractions provided by the package: